Don Hertzfeldt: World of Tomorrow

 In January 2015, Hertzfeldt's first digitally-animated short film, World of Tomorrow, premiered at the Sundance Film Festival and won the Grand Jury Prize, his second.
 Illustrator Julia Pott performs the voice of the short's lead character, opposite Hertzfeldt's then-four-year-old niece, who was recorded while drawing and playing.
 Her spontaneous, natural vocal reactions and questions were then edited into the story to create her character.

-On finally making the leap to digital animation after twenty years of working with pencil and paper, Hertzfeldt joked, "I kind of feel like it’s like a rock band who traditionally was guitar, guitar, guitar and then for their new album, they’re like, we’re going electronic!
+On finally leaping digital animation after twenty years of working with pencil and paper, Hertzfeldt joked, "I kind of feel like it's like a rock band who traditionally was guitar, guitar, guitar and then for their new album, they're like, we're going electronic!
 But [then] they only use Casio keyboards and drum machines...
-It’s not the cutting edge CG we’re all used to."
+It's not the cutting edge CG we're all used to."